GCdM/appointment-booking-server/README.md

   createdb appointment_booking_service_development -U postgres
 ```

-_If you'd like to use different configuration for your database, you can change these values in `./database/db.js`, when creating a `new Sequelize(...)` object_
+_If you'd like to use a different configuration for your database, you can change these values in `./.env` (which I purposefully did not `.gitignore`)._

 ## Seed the database